 To help prevent the need to replace power cords, use smart cable management practices within resident rooms and train staff to use care when operating equipment near cords.

 Owning your air mattresses can be easy – don’t let maintenance and repair responsibilities hold you back from the possibility of significant savings.
-Browse our selection of air mattresses today or learn more about how to choose the perfect unit for your community.
+Browse our selection of air mattresses today or learn more about how to choose the perfect unit for your care setting.